 In Spring 2020, when the global COVID-19 pandemic hit the United States in full force, workers throughout the organizational charts of companies across every industry took an unexpected crash course in the new virtual way of doing business.
 Credit unions were no exception.
-The pandemic has forced them to reconsider virtual credit union experiences beyond the hypothetical.
+The pandemic has forced them to reconsider a credit union digital transformation beyond the hypothetical.

 Now that everyone is settling into their new roles and altered approaches, it’s an ideal time to make sure that teams are utilizing and getting the most out of the tools that are available to help them “up their game” in meeting member needs, improving efficiency, and staying connected while working remotely.